Slumping Astros star Bregman breaks loose, slams Nationals

 See ya, slump.

-Bregman broke loose in a huge way Saturday night, putting the Houston Astros ahead with an RBI single in the first inning before launching a grand slam in the seventh that highlighted an 8-1 romp over Washington in Game 4 of the World Series.
+Bregman broke loose Saturday night, putting the Houston Astros ahead with an RBI single in the first inning and later launching a grand slam off Fernando Rodney that highlighted an 8-1 romp over Washington in Game 4 of the World Series.

+“This game was a game of failure, and you’re going to fail a heck of a lot more than you succeed in it,” Bregman said.
+“So I think the feeling that I had when I hit that was I was pretty fired up.”

-Holding his bat high, Bregman took a half-dozen steps or more down the first base line, watching his game-breaking slam sail.
-He added a late single for good measure as the Astros pulled even.
+Holding his bat high, Bregman took a half-dozen steps or more down the first base line, watching his game-breaking slam sail in the seventh.
+He added another single for good measure as the Astros pulled even.

+“Tweaked a few things mechanically in between at-bats today,” he said.
+“But I wouldn’t say I really changed too much approach-wise.
+I think just mechanically I was better.”

-A day earlier, the regular season MVP candidate was hitless in five-bats, stranding six runners and plunging him to 1 for 13 in the Series.
+A day earlier, the regular season MVP candidate was hitless in five-bats, including a groundout against Rodney after the Nationals issued an intentional walk to face Bregman with the bases loaded.

 Bregman wasn’t daunted — that’s not his personality, he’s definitely among the most self-assured players in baseball.

-Bregman said he felt good swings coming.
-Asked about his teammate, Michael Brantley echoed that.

-“I’m not worried about Alex,” Brantley said after a 4-1 win Friday night.
+The cleanup man was confident he would clean up.
+So were the Astros.

+“I wasn’t worried about Alex.
+He might go 0 for 10, but then he might go 10 for 10 with 20 RBIs.
+I know he’s going to go and play good and he’s going to help us win the World Series,” star second baseman José Altuve said.

 It didn’t take long — Bregman pounced on the first pitch he saw, and the Astros led the rest of the way.